Executive Summary

 - Geographic distribution (on-prem primary, cloud secondary)

-- Development and production (different needs)
+- Development and production split (different needs per environment)

 Future Cost Trends